Stef-00012/fs-extension/README.md

 # The Ferret Software Twitch Extension

 Twitch extension for [Ferret Software](https://ferrets.live), allowing stream viewers to learn more about the ferrets at the sanctuary.
-A modified version of the [Alveus Sanctuary Twitch Extension](https://github.com/alveusgg/extension).
+Derived from the [Alveus Sanctuary Twitch Extension](https://github.com/alveusgg/extension).

 ## Demo